Job Catalog: Talent Management via Skills and Job Mapping

 Step 5: Build a job hierarchy

 A job hierarchy is critical to add structure to your talent pool.
-The way to develop a data-driven job hierarchy is by analyzing all jobs and creating classifications based on multiple elements.
+As part of strategic talent management, the way to develop a data-driven job hierarchy is by analyzing all jobs and creating classifications based on multiple elements.

-This will require grouping together jobs of the same kind to create job families, which would ultimately result in job family groups and so on.
+This requires grouping similar jobs into job families, which ultimately form job family groups, and so on.

-By the end of this process, you would have combined everything and would will a ready job catalog that has four elements, namely:
+By the end of this process, you will have a complete job catalog with four key elements, namely:

 Bottomline